UPN

-The United Paramount Network (UPN) was an American broadcast television network that launched on January 16, 1995.
-It was originally owned by Chris-Craft Industries' subsidiary, United Television.
-Viacom (through its Paramount Television unit, which produced most of the network's series) turned it into a joint venture in 1996 after acquiring a 50% stake in the network, and subsequently purchased Chris-Craft's remaining stake in 2000.
+The United Paramount Network (UPN) was an American broadcast television network.
+It was founded on October 27, 1993, and launched on January 16, 1995 before closing on September 15, 2006, when it merged with The WB to form The CW.

+UPN was originally a joint venture between Chris-Craft Industries (later sold to News Corporation)'s subsidiary, United Television, and Viacom's then-recently acquired subsidiary, Paramount Television (which produced most of UPN's programming), then became solely owned by Viacom in 2000 after subsequently purchasing Chris-Craft's remaining stake.
 On December 31, 2005, UPN was kept by CBS Corporation, which was the new name for Viacom when it split into two separate companies.
-CBS Corporation and Time Warner (now Paramount Global and Warner Bros.
-Discovery, respectively) jointly announced on January 24, 2006, that the companies would shut down UPN and competitor The WB to launch a new joint venture network later that year.
+On January 24, 2006, CBS Corporation and Time Warner jointly announced that the companies would shut down UPN and competitor The WB to launch a new joint venture network later that year.
 UPN ceased broadcasting on September 15, 2006, with The WB following two days later.
-Select programs from both networks moved to the new network, The CW (now controlled by Nexstar Media Group and partially owned by Paramount and WBD) when it launched on September 18, 2006.
+Select programs from both networks moved to the new network, The CW, when it launched on September 18, 2006.